Vayeira: Fifth reading – Genesis 21:5–21

-In the fifth reading, Abraham was 100 years old when Isaac was born, and Sarah remarked that God had brought her laughter and everyone would laugh with her about her bearing Abraham a child in his old age.
+In the fifth reading, Abraham was 100 years old when Isaac was born, and Sarah remarked that God had brought her laughter and that everyone would laugh with her about her bearing Abraham a child in his old age.
 Abraham held a great feast on the day that Sarah weaned Isaac.
 Sarah saw Hagar's son Ishmael playing, and Sarah told Abraham to cast Hagar and Ishmael out, saying that Ishmael would not share in Abraham's inheritance with Isaac.
 Sarah's words greatly distressed Abraham, but God told Abraham not to be distressed but to do whatever Sarah told him, for Isaac would carry on Abraham's line, and God would make a nation of Ishmael, too.
 Early the next morning, Abraham placed some bread and water on Hagar's shoulder, together with Ishmael, and sent them away.
 Hagar and Ishmael wandered in the wilderness of Beersheba, and when the water ran out, she left the child under a bush, sat down about two bowshots away so as not to see the child die, and burst into tears.
 God heard the cry of the boy, and an angel called to Hagar, saying not to fear, for God had heeded the boy's cry, and would make of him a great nation.
 Then God opened her eyes to a well of water, and she and the boy drank.
 God was with Ishmael and he grew up in the wilderness and became a bowman.
 Ishmael lived in the wilderness of Paran, and Hagar got him an Egyptian wife.
 The fifth reading and the first open portion end here.